 Known for its wilderness landscapes, wildlife and striking natural phenomena, the Yukon is larger than life.
 This is a land rich with dramatic mountain vistas, wild rivers and crystal clear lakes.
 Southern Yukon has vast forests as far as the eye can see, and in North Yukon the tundra rolls on forever.
 The Yukon is a magical place.
 In summer, the midnight sun extends the fun into the wee hours and in winter your clients won't want to miss the mystery of the northern lights, which can be viewed from late August to April.

 Is it still possible to find gold in the Yukon?

 There's still plenty of gold out there!
 It's just a matter of looking in the right place.
 Tour companies in Dawson City offer gold panning tours.
 More serious prospectors need to check with Yukon Government about where you're permitted to pan.

 What is accommodation like in the Yukon?

 There are lots of comfortable accommodation options here in the Yukon.
 In addition to an excellent network of government and private campgrounds, the Yukon has high quality hotels, motels, wilderness lodges, cabins, bed and breakfasts and hostels.

 Can my client bring their cell phone to the Yukon?

-We have cell phone coverage in Whitehorse and Dawson City but visitors will need to check with their own cell service provider to find out if their phone will work here.
-For the technically minded, the Yukon's cell service is CDMA-based (code division multiple access) and GSM-based phones will not work here.
-Satellite phone networks are accessible across the Yukon and satellite phones can be rented in Whitehorse
+We have 4G smart phone cell coverage in Watson Lake, Marsh Lake, Whitehorse, Haines Junction, and Dawson City.
+All other Yukon communities have CDMA-based (code division multiple access), and GSM-based phones will not work there.
+Check with your cell service provider to find out if your phone will work here.
+Satellite phone networks are accessible across the Yukon and satellite phones can be rented in Whitehorse.

 What are Yukoners like?